What to Know About Allergic Reactions to the Vaccines, kusi.com, features Stephanie Leonard, M.D.

 The Allergy & Immunology Program of Rady Children’s Specialists of San Diego provides comprehensive care for children with allergic immune disorders, conducts cutting-edge research and is actively involved in professional organizations that advance treatment and research in the field.

-Our Asthma/Allergy clinic is offered at Rady Children’s Hospital-San Diego and satellite offices in San Diego and Riverside counties.
-At the Hospital, we also offer specialized clinics for immunology, food allergy, eosinophilic gastrointestinal disorders, and periodic fevers.
+Our Asthma & Allergy Clinic is offered at Rady Children’s Hospital-San Diego, at satellite offices in San Diego and in the city of Murrieta in Riverside county.
+At the Hospital, we also offer specialized clinics for immunology, food allergy, severe asthma, eosinophilic gastrointestinal disorders and recurrent fever disorders.
 The latter two clinics were the first of their kind in the western United States.

 - Seema Aceves, M.D., Ph.D., is the senior author on published international guidelines for the diagnosis of eosinophilic esophagitis in adults and children.

-- Harold Hoffman, M.D., co-discovered the gene for a cold urticaria (hives) syndrome that he originally described.
+- Hal Hoffman, M.D., co-discovered the gene for a cold urticaria (hives) syndrome that he originally described.
 His findings were published in The New England Journal of Medicine.
-The identification of this gene led to further discoveries and a novel treatment of cryopyrin associated periodic syndromes (CAPS).
+The identification of this gene led to further discoveries and a novel treatment of cryopyrin-associated periodic syndromes (CAPS).
 This treatment is now the first line and most effective therapy for these previously untreatable diseases.